alexnm/house-moldovan-blog/src/posts/spotlights/jordan.md

 We visited Jordan during [a longer trip that also covered Israel](/travel/a-taste-of-the-middle-east/).
 But of course you can visit Jordan separately since you can easily spend around a week touring the entire country.

-Since we only had a few days and getting in and out of Jordan from Israel is not that straight-forward (it's not as hard as you think though), we decided to book a trip with an Israeli company.
+Since we only had a few days and getting in and out of Jordan from Israel is not that straight-forward (though it's not as hard as you think), we decided to book a trip with an Israeli company.
 It turned out to be the best decision as we had an amazing experience with [Abraham Tours](https://www.abrahamtours.com/) and we definitely recommend them to everyone.

-A lot of travel agencies in Israel offer trips to Petra and Jordan in general and if you're short on time, it is definitely your best option as they take care of everything for you.
+A lot of travel agencies in Israel offer trips to Petra and if you're short on time, it is definitely your best option as they take care of everything for you.

 Petra and Wadi Rum are located in the southern part of Jordan, so the best starting point is Eilat, the small town on the Red Sea.
 You can also book trips directly from Jerusalem or Tel Aviv, but you spend a lot of time on the road and it's not worth it.
 Plus, Eilat is a great destination by itself and there are plenty of things to do there, if you choose to stay for a few days.

 So in the middle of our stay in Eilat, we booked [this 2 day trip](https://www.abrahamtours.com/tours/petra-and-wadi-rum-2-day-from-eilat/) to Jordan.
 Keep in mind that while the trip itself seems expensive when you consider the period, Jordan in general is a very expensive country.

-We were 12 people in the group, and it was a great experience overall.
+We were 12 people in the group, and it was a great experience.
 Someone from the travel agency organized our departure from Eilat and we were driven to the border, which is just outside the city.
 We crossed the actual border on foot, and there was another person waiting for us on the Jordanian side.
 He helped us with the legal formalities and guided us to our small bus.
 There we met our guide, Mahmoud, who was with us for the entire duration of the trip.

 <figure>
   <img src="/img/jordan/group-at-petra.jpeg" alt="Group of people leaving Petra">
   <figcaption>Our international group.</figcaption>
 </figure>

 We've been to a lot of countries and we had a lot of guides in the past few years but we have to say Mahmoud ranks somewhere at the very top of the list.
-He was extremly funny, highly knowledgable and overall created a wonderful experience for everyone in the group.
+He was extremely funny, highly knowledgable and created a wonderful experience for everyone in the group.

 ## Activities